Heap Sort, Explained

 Heap sort is widely used in many practical scenarios.
 Some of the most common use cases of heap sort include data compression techniques, Dijkstra’s algorithm for finding the shortest path in a graph and finding extreme values such as the largest or smallest elements in a large dataset.

-Heap sort can be leveraged when finding the largest or smaller element in a list or large dataset is required to be done quickly.
-Heap sort is a stable algorithm that performs well when large data sets are required to be sorted efficiently without the cost of expending additional memory.
+Heap sort can be leveraged to quickly find the largest or smaller element in a list or large dataset.
+Heap sort performs well when large data sets are required to be sorted efficiently without the cost of expending additional memory.